Aid4nW/kraken_api/README.md

-# quant_playground
+# kraken api
-A playground of different quant related activities.
+A place to play with the Kraken API